alexcpn/alexcpn.github.io/html/NN/ml/6_neuralnetworkimpementation.md

 **A neural network is implemented as a set of matrices representing the weights of the network.**

 Let's create a two layered network.
-Before that please not the formula for the neural network
+Before that please note the formula for the neural network

 So basically the output at layer l is the dot product of the weight matrix of layer l and input of the previous layer.